 What if they aren’t questions at all and few assertive statements?
 Do I correct them?
 Or just let it go?
 Try to ask your partner as much about your in-laws as possible so that you can always be on the safe side.
 A wrong first-impression may land you in more trouble than you think.
 Act wisely and prior-information is the winning trump card!

 The emotions at stake and the risk – everything runs high.
 Try not to lose your cool.
 Whatever you say can and will be held against you in the future.
 It’s challenging but a little research goes a long way.
 Know the political inclinations, know which relatives aren’t much liked by your in-laws (steer clear of praising them) and the likes.
-But once its executed properly, you are gonna be loved and welcomed into the family with open arms.
+But once it’s executed properly, you are gonna be loved and welcomed into the family with open arms.
 Think of it like an interview at the end of which you are gonna be paid with a whole lot of love.
+When I met my in-laws for the first time I must say I was hyperventilating but my in-laws put me at ease and accepted me with much love.